simonw/s3-credentials/README.md

 For project background, see [s3-credentials: a tool for creating credentials for S3 buckets](https://simonwillison.net/2021/Nov/3/s3-credentials/) on my blog.

+Why would you need this?
+If you want to read and write to an S3 bucket from an automated script somewhere, you'll need an access key and secret key to authenticate your calls.
+This tool helps you create those with the most restrictive permissions possible.

+If your code is running in EC2 or Lambda you can likely solve this [using roles instead](https://aws.amazon.com/premiumsupport/knowledge-center/lambda-execution-role-s3-bucket/).
+This tool is mainly useful for when you are interacting with S3 from outside the boundaries of AWS itself.

 ## Installation

 Install this tool using `pip`: